 An early childhood literacy program of the Lewiston and Auburn Public Libraries

-~ To bring regular reading and the best of children’s literature to preschoolers in family childcare homes.
+- To bring a regular reading program and the best in children’s literature to toddlers and preschoolers in family childcare homes.

-~ To increase familiarity of area childcare providers with a variety of quality children’s resources.
+- To increase familiarity of area families and childcare providers with a great variety of quality children’s resources.